rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-Last but not least, there is one last implementation missing: the count doesn't update when you star (or unstar) a repository.
+Now we want the count to update when you star (or unstar) a repository.
 It is the same issue as the missing update for the `viewerHasStarred` property in the local state of the component after the `addStar` mutation succeeded.
-That's why you can head over to your mutation resolver again to update the total count of stargazers there as well.
-Even though the stargazer object isn't returned as a result from the mutation, you can simply increment and decrement the total count on your own after a successful mutation.
-In the case of the `addStar` mutation, you have to increment the counter.
+Return to your mutation resolver and update the total count of stargazers there as well.
+While the stargazer object isn't returned as a result from the mutation, you can increment and decrement the total count after a successful mutation manually using a counter along with the `addStar` mutation.

 {{< highlight javascript "hl_lines=6 15 16 17" >}}
 const resolveAddStarMutation = mutationResult => state => {